natea/edx-platform/docs/en_us/course_authors/source/content_experiments/content_experiments_add.rst

-.. _Adding Content Experiments to Your Course:
+.. _Add Content Experiments to Your Course:

 #########################################
-Adding Content Experiments to Your Course
+Add Content Experiments to Your Course
 #########################################

-After you :ref:`Enable Content Experiments` and :ref:`Set up Group Configurations in edX Studio` or :ref:`Set up Group Configurations in an XML Course`, you can add content experiments to your course.
+After you :ref:`enable content experiments <Enable Content Experiments>` and :ref:`set up group configurations in Studio <Set up Group Configurations in edX Studio>` or :ref:`in XML <Set up Group Configurations in an XML Course>`, you can add content experiments to your course.
 See:

 * :ref:`Add a Content Experiment in Studio`
 * :ref:`Add a Content Experiment in XML`